 Let’s examine the traditional monthly parasite treatments available.

-The development of monthly dog tick & flea treatments over the years means there are various forms to choose from, including:
+The development of monthly dog tick & flea treatments over the years means there are various forms to choose from, depending on what’s most suitable for you and your pet.
+There are topical solutions (spot-on treatments), chewable tablets, and collars.

 ✔ Proven effectiveness: Many monthly treatments have been around for years and are trusted by vets.